Cobykenobi/D-DUA/README.md

 ## Linting and formatting

 ESLint and Prettier configuration live in the `backend` folder.
+Ensure you've run `./setup.sh` so dependencies are installed before linting.
+The lint scripts also check that `node_modules` exist.
 You can lint and format the backend code with:

 ```bash
 cd backend